 FAU's Chapter of the National Collegiate Hispanic Honor Society Earns National Awards

-Poulson singled out the recent student chapter presidents, Inbal Mazar, Mary-Elizabeth McNamara, and Francisco Carreño, as instrumental in providing the leadership for the events and activities that made FAU’s chapter stand out nationally each year for the past three years.
+Nancy K. Poulson, FAU's chapter adviser and FAU professor of Spanish and Latin American studies, was instrumental in earning this year's national honor.
+Poulson singled out the recent student chapter officers Betsaida Casanova, Elizabeth Gillespie, Candy Hurtado, Andrea Cuervo and Rafael Leite as instrumental in providing the leadership for the events and activities that made FAU's chapter stand out nationally.

 "Sigma Delta Pi members at FAU have demonstrated academic excellence in advanced course work in Spanish, as well as in their overall studies," said Poulson.
 "The prestigious national recognition that FAU's Rho Omicron chapter received this year is the result of the hard work of these student members and officers.
 We have amazing, talented students of Spanish who worked hard to earn this impressive distinction."

 Poulson has been elected to serve as the regional vice-president of the Southeast for Sigma Delta Pi, the National Collegiate Hispanic Honor Society, for the 2016-19 triennium beginning July 2016.
 Poulson will assist institutions in her region with Sigma Delta Pi membership and chapter recruitment, chapter reactivation and general consultation.

 For more information about FAU's Department of Languages, Linguistics, and Comparative Literature, visit www.fau.edu/llcl.